-You’ll need a heart rate monitor and/or power meter with cycling computer that can calculate the average heart rate or average power.
+You’ll need a heart rate monitor and/or power meter with a cycling computer that can calculate the average heart rate or average power.

 - Picking a course that allows this effort for the 20-30 min test is critical to getting your best result.
 Do not use a course with any downhills, stop light/signs that will cause you to stop or slow down.
 Using a trainer will provide the most controlled environment, but it’s also the hardest way to do the test.
 If you can’t find a proper course then use an indoor trainer.

 After your warmup press the Lap button on your device.
 Keep a cadence around 85-90 rpm.
-Don’t forget you have to pace yourself for 30 minutes, so don’t go out to hard, but hard enough to push yourself.
+Don’t forget you have to pace yourself for 30 minutes, so don’t go out too hard, but hard enough to push yourself.
 This is a 30 min time trial.
 After 10 min or so you’ll start to feel the burn in your legs and your breathing should be heavy.
 You can only talk 2-3 words at a time.
 After 30 min, hit the lap function again to stop the clock.
 Get your average heart rate.

 Why take only the last 20 min avg of the test?
 Cardiac drift.
 Your heart rate takes a while to get up to speed with your effort, usually 5-10 min.
-To accommodate this, you start your test early, to get your heart rate to up near the threshold and give a better indication of the LTHR.
+To accommodate this, you start your test early, to get your heart rate up near the threshold and give a better indication of the LTHR.

 Your Zone and Power Levels

 Now that you have your LTHR or FTP, you can get your training zones and power levels (if you are using a power meter).
 Within our training plans, we reference the zones and levels.
 Once you have your LTHR or FTP you can use my Zone Calculator to find your training zones and levels.